-For lovers of real wine, the name Jean-Pierre Robinot is legendary.
+In our circles, the name Jean-Pierre Robinot is legendary.

-Tell us about last year, how was the harvest?
+Could you tell us a little us about last year, how was the harvest?

 The 2020 harvest was good, we managed the ripening of the grapes well and picked with a good level of acidity.
 The weather was wonderful and we harvested mainly during the morning as the afternoon was too hot.
 Both the reds and the whites were perfectly ripe with a very good balance.
 It was a superb harvest.

 The story of your journey in the world of wine is a great one, could you share it with us?